Primary CareeLearning for effective and appropriate prescribing practice

 The SCRIPT team offer technical and editorial support for both users and educational supervisors.

-SCRIPT aligns with GMC guidance on safe prescribing and has been accredited by the RCGP.
+SCRIPT aligns with GMC guidance on safe prescribing.

 Pre and Post-Tests